-If you are planning to get married then may we be among the first to congratulate you!
+If you are planning to get married once the current restrictions are lifted then may we be among the first to congratulate you!
 Fantastic news!
+The following may be of some use.

 As part of the legal process, prospective marriage partners will need to go to the local registry office where they will be given a copy of a book called 'Married Life', which is a helpful resource for people thinking about the implications of getting married.

-Please contact Deacon Maria, who will be very pleased to talk with you and answer any questions you may have.
+Deacon Maria will be very pleased to talk with you and answer any questions you may have.
+You can contact her using

 One of us is divorced.
 Is that OK?